 Abigail Coghill-Smith (1997)

-Abigail has appeared for companies, individuals, Receivers and for government agencies in a range of courts including the House of Lords (as it then was), the Court of Appeal, the High Court, the Crown Court and the Magistrates' Court.
+Abigail has appeared for companies, individuals, receivers and for government agencies in a range of courts including the Supreme Court, the Court of Appeal, the High Court, the Crown Court and the Magistrates' Court.

-- Re: Ahmad (2017) Following the watershed decision of the Supreme Court in Ahmad, Ahmed & Fields, representing the interests of A in the High Court receivership proceedings defining in practice what the landscape of enforcement is in light of the Supreme Court ruling
+Re: Ahmad: Following the watershed decision of the Supreme Court in Ahmad, Ahmed & Fields, representing the interests of A in the High Court receivership proceedings defining in practice what the landscape of enforcement is in light of the Supreme Court ruling

-- Re: M (2016) Representing key defendant in FCA prosecution at Central Criminal Court
+Re: M: Representing a key defendant in major FCA insider dealing case at Central Criminal Court

-- CAPEWELL V HMRC 1 W.L.R.
+CAPEWELL V HMRC 1 W.L.R.
 386, UKHL 2 Civil appeal.
 Represented the defendant in the High Court, the Court of Appeal and the House of Lords.
 Case concerned the payment of Receiver's costs, fees and disbursements and the interpretation of Part 69 of CPR.
-The outcome of which resulted in Counsel drafting new Court of Appeal issued guidelines regarding the appointment of Receivers, now known as the Capewell Guidelines” these continue to be the industry standard for receiverships.
+The outcome of which resulted in Counsel drafting new Court of Appeal issued guidelines regarding the appointment of Receivers, now known as “the Capewell Guidelines” these continue to be the industry standard for receiverships.